 - Read brief portions of statutes, regulations, rules, and definitions

 - Search our catalog to see if we have a particular item in our collection

 - Guide you to pre-compiled legal information

 Our staff strives to serve all library patrons.
-Due to the volume of reference requests, the time spent on individual telephone calls needs to be limited.
-When providing telephone reference we will spend approximately 5-10 minutes per call at the reference desk.
-For any calls requiring further assistance, the librarian will get contact information and provide follow up information afterwards to the patron.
+Due to the volume of reference requests, the time spent with individuals needs to be limited.
+When providing telephone or chat reference, we will spend approximately 5-10 minutes per interaction.
+For any patrons requiring further assistance, the librarian will get contact information and provide follow up information afterwards to the patron.
 Reference librarians are restricted in the length of time spent assisting individuals.
 We are unable to provide in-depth research for patrons.
 Please note that the Texas State Law Library is unable to accommodate requests for assistance by a particular staff member.